-In gratitude, every spring when the salmon return to their local rivers, the peoples of the Pacific Northwest hold “First Salmon” ceremonies.
+In gratitude, every spring when the salmon return to their local rivers, the people of the Pacific Northwest hold “first salmon” ceremonies.
 The ceremonies vary.
-Among the Coastal Salish, just one fisher is chosen to catch the first salmon, a great honor.
+Among the coastal Salish, just one fisher is chosen to catch the first salmon, a great honor.
 Before entering the river, this fisher receives a purifying blessing.
 He uses a spear to catch the first salmon and brings it to shore to be ceremonially cooked and distributed to the people with customs unique to the location and tribe.
 Its bones are carefully cleaned and returned to the river, with the head kept pointed upriver to show the salmon’s spirit the way home.

-There are several myths connected to these ceremonies that explain mysteries like, for example, why steelhead return in their own bodies to the ocean (this species, in fact, doesn’t die after spawning) (Nimral, 2011).
+There are several myths connected to these ceremonies that explain mysteries like, for example, why steelhead return in their own bodies to the ocean (this species, in fact, doesn’t die after spawning).

 The best-known myth from this region is of the “Salmon Boy.”
-Told by the Haida, who come from islands off the north coast of British Columbia, it explains what happens when salmon are treated with disrespect (Fshrmon, 2009, Flodin, 2018).
+Told by the Haida, who come from islands off the north coast of British Columbia, it explains what happens when salmon are treated with disrespect.

 Other children feared him.
 He bullied them and played tricks on them.
 Worst of all, he was disrespectful to the salmon.
 Everyone knew that when they took the bodies of the Salmon People from the river to eat, they must return even the smallest bones to the river.
 If any bones were missing, when the Salmon People swam back to the ocean and changed into their human form, they would be crippled and in pain.

 But this boy threw the bones away carelessly.
-One time when his mother served him a meal of salmon, he rejected it for no good reason, throwing it all upon the ground.
+One time when his mother served him a meal of salmon, he rejected it for no good reason, throwing it all on the ground.

 It was the month of the first rain, the season of the salmon run.
 The village children all swam close to shore in respect.